Smoking in the United Kingdom: Imperial Tobacco Company

-In 1902, the Imperial Tobacco Company and the American Tobacco Company agreed to form a joint venture: the British-American Tobacco Company Ltd. The parent companies agreed not to trade in each other's domestic territory and to assign trademarks, export businesses, and overseas subsidiaries to the joint venture.
+In 1902, the Imperial Tobacco Company and the American Tobacco Company agreed to form a joint venture: the British American Tobacco.
+The parent companies agreed not to trade in each other's domestic territory and to assign trademarks, export businesses, and overseas subsidiaries to the joint venture.
 It built the Imperial Tobacco Company Building at Mullins, South Carolina, US between 1908, and 1913.
 It also established its own leaf-buying organisation in the United States through its building, the Imperial Tobacco Warehouse, in Durham, North Carolina.

 American Tobacco sold its share of Imperial in 1911.
 Imperial maintained an interest in British American Tobacco until 1980.

 British Empire and Commonwealth

 India

 Smoking in India is one of the oldest industries and provides livelihood to more than five million people directly and indirectly.
 India is the second-largest producer of tobacco in the world.
 Tobacco was introduced to India in the 17th century.
 It later merged with existing practices of smoking (mostly of cannabis).
-In 1910, Imperial Tobacco formed the Imperial Tobacco Company of India (ITC Ltd.) The second largest player is Godfrey Phillips India Limited formed in 1936.
+In 1910, Imperial Tobacco formed the Imperial Tobacco Company of India (ITC Ltd.) The second largest player is Godfrey Phillips India formed in 1936.